• Home

 27 Wednesday Jun 2012

-Posted by lovingtheride in great outdoors, photography
+Posted great outdoors, photography

 canada geese crossing the road, canada geese toronto, flock of canada geese, grazing canada geese, how did the goose cross the road, why do geese cross the road